 Everything in One Intelligent Workspace

-Instead of integrating separate tools, we built essential features natively.
+Instead of integrating separate tools, build essential features natively.
 Team collaboration happens where work lives.
 Files attach directly to relevant tasks.
 Discussions connect to specific projects.
 Video calls launch without leaving your workspace.

 This unified approach eliminates: